ju-arroyom/mlops-zoomcamp-project-2025/README.md

  - [x] Makefile to automate different tasks
  - [x] Pre-commit hooks for code formatting and running tests
  - [x] CI Pipeline (Github Actions) for unit and integration tests
+ - [x] Sample use of localstack in training pipeline